masonym/maple-cs-parser/README.md

 # maple-cs-parser

-Simple tool to scrape upcoming cash shop sales in MapleStory
+A tool to parse and display upcoming MapleStory cash shop sales using Python and React/Next.js

 ## [View the live site here!](https://masonym.dev/ms-upcoming-sales)